Energy-based Surprise Minimization for Multi-Agent Value Factorization: Abstract

 \section{Abstract}

 Multi-Agent Reinforcement Learning (MARL) has demonstrated significant success in training decentralised policies in a centralised manner by making use of value factorization methods.
 However, addressing surprise across spurious states and approximation bias remain open problems for multi-agent settings.
-We introduce the Energy-based MIXer (EMIX), an algorithm which minimizes surprise utilizing the energy across agents.
+Towards this goal, we introduce the \textit{Energy-based MIXer (EMIX)}, an algorithm which minimizes surprise utilizing the energy across agents.
 Our contributions are threefold; (1) EMIX introduces a novel surprise minimization technique across multiple agents in the case of multi-agent partially-observable settings.
-(2) EMIX highlights the first practical use of energy functions in MARL (to our knowledge) with theoretical guarantees and experiment validations of the energy operator.
-Lastly, (3) EMIX presents a novel technique for addressing overestimation bias across agents in MARL.
-When evaluated on a range of challenging StarCraft II micromanagement scenarios, EMIX demonstrates consistent state-of-the-art performance for multi-agent surprise minimization.
+(2) EMIX highlights a practical use of energy functions in MARL with theoretical guarantees and experiment validations of the energy operator.
+Lastly, (3) EMIX extends Maxmin Q-learning for addressing overestimation bias across agents in MARL.
+In a study of challenging StarCraft II micromanagement scenarios, EMIX demonstrates consistent stable performance for multi-agent surprise minimization.
 Moreover, our ablation study highlights the necessity of the energy-based scheme and the need for elimination of overestimation bias in MARL.
-Our implementation of EMIX, videos of agents and blog are available in the supplementary material.
+Our implementation of EMIX can be found at \href{https://karush17.github.io/emix-web/}{karush17.github.io/emix-web/}.